 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Like most cancers, the most important thing you can do to lower your risk is stop smoking.
-This is really hard, but your doctor has lots of tools available to help you.
+“Like most cancers, the most important thing you can do to lower your risk is stop smoking,” says Dr. Lipman.
+This can be difficult, but your healthcare provider has tools available to help you.
 So, if you’re a smoker, get help and stop.
 Today.

-On the other hand, you could reduce your risk by eating a lot of fiber, as well as fruits and vegetables.
+“On the other hand, you could reduce your risk by eating a lot of fiber, as well as fruits and vegetables,” Dr. Lipman adds.
 Your mom was right — they really are good for you.